moiseevigor/moiseevigor.github.io/_appendices/2026-07-09-cosmic-web-B4-transverse-damping.md

   amplitude and cosmology: the advantage persists everywhere and grows with clustering.
-- **E8 — field level.** Extends the usable wavenumber range of a ZA-based mock on both phases and amplitudes; isotropic sticking destroys phases.
+- **E8 — field level.** Extends the usable wavenumber range of a ZA-based mock on both phases and amplitudes at intermediate and small scales (r(k) trails plain ZA at k ≲ 0.14); isotropic sticking destroys phases.
 - **E9 — baselines.** On identical initial conditions: statistical tie with MUSCLE, 2LPT degrades badly.
 The contribution is the mechanism, not a better engine.